New ED, patient care tower to feature space for families

 Joyce Fenuta, director for specialized complex care, co-led the team that looked at critical care areas with an eye to balancing patient and family needs with such things as workflow, safety and privacy.

-All patient rooms in the new medical surgical intensive care unit and coronary care unit will be single rooms which will automatically give families more space and privacy at some of the most difficult and stressful times of their lives.
+All patient rooms in the new medical surgical intensive care unit and cardiac intensive care unit will be single rooms which will automatically give families more space and privacy at some of the most difficult and stressful times of their lives.

 Fenuta said the working group also looked at ways to allow families to access the MSICU and CCU without immediately walking through the entire critical care area.